syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/data-binding.md

 ## Split task

-The `Split-task` feature allows you to split a task or interrupt the work during planned or unforeseen circumstances.
-We can split the task either in load time or dynamically, by defining the segments either in hierarchical or self-referential way.
+The `Split-task` feature allows to split a task or interrupt the work during planned or unforeseen circumstances.
+The task can be split either in load time or dynamically, by defining the segments either in hierarchical or self-referential way.

 ### Hierarchical

-To split a task at load time in hierarchical way, we need to define the segment details in datasource and this field should be mapped by using the [`taskFields.Segments`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) property.
+To split a task at load time in hierarchical way, define the segment details in datasource and this field should be mapped by using the [`taskFields.Segments`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) property.

 ```html